Tyler-Dix/Candelabra/README.md

 Notes:

 Questions:
--How to change a boolean that is declared in an abstract parent class in a subclass (humanoid canBeAttacked down into Player)
+-How to change a boolean that is declared in an abstract parent class in a subclass (humanoid canBeAttacked down into src.Player)